WojciechMatuszewski/programming-notes/aws-stuff.md

 - **event history** persists **up to 90 days**

 * you can create **one trial** and **apply it to multiple regions**

+- you **can trigger CloudWatch events usng CloudTrial events**.
+Pretty neat!.

 #### Flow Logs